dipendra-mule/conducky/website/docs/user-guide/incident-reporting.md

 3. **Investigation** (Timeline varies)
    - A responder may be assigned to your case
    - You might be contacted for additional information
-   - Evidence is reviewed and appropriate actions are planned
+   - Related files are reviewed and appropriate actions are planned

 4. **Resolution**
    - You'll be informed of the outcome (when appropriate)